cjp0421/ravenous/README.md

 ### `npm run startDev`

-Runs the app in the development mode.\
+Runs the proxy server in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 You may also see any lint errors in the console.